Wisdom Teeth Removal Atlanta

 What happens on the day wisdom teeth are removed?

 Most of our patients have their wisdom teeth removed under a true general anesthesia.
 The beauty of this is you will not be aware of the procedure, are sitting still, and we can provide a gentler surgery of high technical skill.
 With a general anesthesia you are unaware of the experience when they have their wisdom teeth removed.
 Our office staff has the training, licensing, and experience to provide the various types of anesthesia.
-These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and a well trained experienced staff.
-The Surgical Care Team, the office facilities, and the doctors are inspected on behalf of the Board of Dental Examiners on a regular basis.
+These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and a well-trained experienced staff.

 On the day of your procedure, you will take medications to help minimize postoperative pain and swelling.
 We ask that a parent or responsible adult accompanies you to the office and plans to stay with you the rest of the day.
 The procedure will take about 30 to 40 minutes and you will probably be in the office for 90 minutes.
 Recent advances in medicine and technology allow patients to undergo wisdom tooth removal in a manner, which promotes rapid healing and minimal postoperative discomfort.
-State-of-the-art sterilization and infection control techniques are used at all times.
+State-of-the-art sterilization and infection control techniques are always used.

 On the morning or afternoon of your surgery, it is essential that you have nothing to eat or drink (excluding prescription medications with a sip of water) for at least 8 hours prior to your procedure.
-You can actually have what we call clear liquids – water, or fluids with sugar in them up to 4 hours prior to your surgery.
-Clear liquids are water, Gatorade, orange juice without the pulp and coffee without cream.
 Milk products and soup are not clear liquids and should not be during this 8 hour or 4-hour pre-op period where you are allowed clear liquids.

 The Day of Treatment